 The barnstorming success of Capcom’s Resident Evil 2 remake has made us hungry for the renewed flesh of classic games.
 You probably have your own list of games from yesteryear that you’d love to see remade from the ground up in glorious 4K.
 But not all remakes are created equal.

 Some games hold up better than others – anyone who’s booted up their favorite DOS classic that wasn’t made by LucasArts or id Software will know this well.
-That means a number of older games would need a complete reworking of their basic systems.
+That means a number of old games would need a complete reworking of their basic systems.

 That requires a lot of labour – especially as a remake demands that the feel of the original exists in some form too – and that’s work any publisher that owns the rights to classic games may not be willing to commit to.
 While that’s a bit of a downer, it does help whittle down our own list of classic games we’d like to see get the Resident Evil 2 treatment.